Skip to Main Content

 Chef James Gaag and the Creative Renewal

 La Colombe's awards history predates Chef James Gaag, but its current standing is largely a product of the direction he has brought to the kitchen.
 La Liste's 2026 commentary specifically attributes the restaurant's renewed momentum to Gaag, noting a light, creative approach built around herbs, vegetables, and colour.
 The five-radish classification is among the highest category ratings the organisation awards, placing this kitchen in a grouping that, globally, includes a very small number of addresses.
 Within South Africa, it is the only restaurant to hold that specific designation.
-What the awards data collectively describes is a kitchen that has moved from historical prestige toward a more current, technique-driven identity without abandoning the estate character that makes the setting legible.
+What the awards data collectively describes is a kitchen that has moved toward a more current, technique-driven identity without abandoning the estate setting.

 Planning a Visit

-Given the restaurant's current international profile, booking well ahead is advisable.
-A World's 50 Best listing at number 49 generates international reservation demand that Cape Town's own dining calendar alone would not produce, and the estate setting limits cover count in ways that a larger urban restaurant could absorb.
+Booking well ahead is advisable.
+A World's 50 Best listing at number 12 in 2024 generates international reservation demand, and the estate setting limits cover count.
 Seasonal considerations matter here too: the Cape summer runs from November through February, and that period concentrates both tourist traffic and the availability of the estate's own garden produce at its widest range.
 Visiting outside peak season can mean shorter lead times for bookings, though the kitchen's sourcing relationships extend the vegetable programme year-round.

 Awards and Standing